 - Symbol: p

 The square in esoteric astrology also borrows something from the 4th ray of “harmony through conflict”.
 It can be seen as a kind of creative tension—if you are poised between cross-currents and can mediate between the planets involved and their rays constructively, new forms can be built or new ways of handling situations are learnt.
 The square corresponds to the “Fixed cross” qualities of a chart.
 By staying dynamically neutral to both sides, the 4th ray harmoniser pays something of a price internally while maintaining balance by “containing conflicts”.
-This involves keeping the channels of communication open between conflicting people or elements in life, but the reward comes when dialogue open up and agreement, or at least tolerance, emerges.
+This involves the difficult process of keeping the channels of communication open between conflicting people or elements in life.
+The reward comes when dialogue opens up and agreement—or at least tolerance—emerges.
 This is the mark of the mediator—a key 4th ray quality.
 In Chapter 3 of Astrological Aspects Rudhyar and Rael mention a “conscious, mental awakening” as a process of the square—a meaning that echoes the essence of the Fixed Cross.

 The diagonal of a square is an irrational number that cannot settle into a repeating decimal pattern; this symbolises the ability to sustain creative tension without the urge to resolve it.
-The art of mediation requires that the mediator takes no sides, instead facilitating a relationship between the two.
+The art of mediation requires the mediator to support neither side, instead facilitating a relationship between the two.
 The essence, esoterically, is that the square represents the internal emotional state required to contain the tension of conflict while (for example) resisting too early a resolution, or keeping two opposing elements from destructive conflict.
-This allows the resolution to emerge, including the acceptance of any inner compromises—a description that applies to the personal as well as the social.
+This allows resolution to emerge, including the acceptance of compromise—a process that applies to personal inner conflicts as well as to social tensions.
+The successful result expands awareness to create a solid platform for a more harmonious relationship between the cross-currents.
+This is why “creative tension” is a productive process.

 The Grand Cross and the T-Square